 It’s one of the most popular funeral songs of all time.

 When it comes to funeral songs for child loss, Precious Child seems to say everything you wanted to say about the love you’ll always have for your son or daughter, but couldn’t put into words.

 It’s a tragedy when a young man or lady is taken before their time, before their life had really even begun.
 Slipped Away, from Avril Lavigne’s 2004 album Under My Skin, elegantly describes the sadness associated with that realization.

-In this soft country song, Kenny Chesney considers everything a loved one could have done with their life if they’d only been given the opportunity.
+In this beautiful tribute, Kenny Chesney considers everything a loved one could have done with their life if they’d only been given the opportunity.
 Who You’d Be Today is a wonderful choice to honor a young person’s potential.

 Hope is the central theme flowing throughout Steven Curtis Chapman’s With Hope.
 Hope for what was, what is, and what’s to come, even in the midst of unimaginable loss.